thisisbasil/c--/README.md

  6. boolean assignments can only take the form of `<bool> = (0|1)`, as the grammar disallows anything else. a better option would be to modify the grammar such that boolean = bool_stmt, but there isn't enough time to add this rule and implement it

+ 7. If any arithmetic or logic operations are attempted within a `read( )` operation, this will be treated as a type error

  ### Caveats:

  1. If there are any syntax/semantic errors e.g. no semicolon, improper variable name, the variable is *NOT* added to the symbol table

- 2. Although semantic errors are sorta checked for in certain cases (the only place where it effects things is in declarations) due to time restrictions **AS WELL AS A LACK OF RESPONSE VIS A VIS CLARIFICATION IN THIS REGARD FROM DR BELLAACHIA**, it is assumed that there will be **NO SYNTAX ERRORS** and this will purely focus on type
+ 2. Although semantic errors are somewhat checked for in certain cases (the only place where it effects things is in declarations) due to time restrictions **AS WELL AS A LACK OF RESPONSE VIS A VIS CLARIFICATION IN THIS REGARD FROM DR BELLAACHIA**, it is assumed that there will be **NO SYNTAX ERRORS** and this will purely focus on type